Arrin-KN1E/SDR-Band-Plans/README.md

 # Band plans for SDRsharp

-Expanded band plan files for SDR#.
+These are expanded band plan files for SDR#.
+They are an update on the default bandplans, which are meant to be an aid for signal identification.

 ## Download Links